 Pastor Reitz is committed to helping God’s people grow in their Baptismal covenants as stewards of all that God has entrusted to them.
 He affirms the connection between one’s stewarding habits and growth in discipleship.
 Pastor Reitz has a heart for congregational ministry and delights in sharing the journey as God’s people accomplish the vision God has for them.

-The Rev. John Sabatelli
+The Rev. Dr. John Sabatelli

 Pastor John Sabatelli, a native of New York City, and a graduate of the City University of New York and the Lutheran Theological Seminary at Philadelphia, was ordained in 1971.
 He joined the MIF Capital Campaign Services team in 2012.

 After serving two congregations on Long Island, he became the pastor of Christ Lutheran Church in Baltimore's Inner Harbor-Federal Hill neighborhood, where he served for 30 years before retiring in 2012.
 During his pastorate he was involved in $40 million in capital construction and renovation.
 He has served on numerous boards, both church-related and in the medical field.
-He is the immediate past chair of the InFaith Community Foundation, and served as president of the Tressler Foundation and the Christ Church Foundation.
+He is a past chair of the InFaith Community Foundation, and served as president of the Tressler Foundation and the Christ Church Foundation.
 Pastor Sabatelli has served on many stewardship committees and commissions locally, synodically and nationally.

 In recognition of his service to the church, the Lutheran Theological Seminary at Philadelphia bestowed on him an honorary Doctor of Divinity degree.